Air traffic controller : all about this job

 What is an air traffic controller ?

-• provide information on weather conditions
+• providing information on weather conditions

-• provide guidance, through radar guidance.
+• providing guidance, through radar guidance.

 There are two types of air traffic controllers: civil and military.